 - December 5: Scottish Association for the Study of Offending (SASO) Edinburgh branch meeting, 5:30pm at Edinburgh Sheriff Court, featuring guest speaker Brenda Stewart from Scottish Prison Service HMP and YOI Polmont, speaking on ‘Polmont — the impact of falling numbers.’
 Free event, all welcome.
 See here.

 - December 8: JUSTICE Scotland Annual Human Rights Day Lecture in Edinburgh.
 This year’s lecture is entitled Counter-Terrorism and Human Rights and will draw on David Anderson QC’s experience as the former Independent Reviewer of Terrorism Legislation.
 Click here to book your free place.

 - December 12: Scottish Association for the Study of Offending (SASO) Dundee branch meeting, Sheriff Alastair Duff, Chief Executive of the Judicial Institute, will speak on the role and function of the Judicial Institute.
 Event held from 5:30pm (tea and coffee) and starting at 6pm sharp at the City Chambers, Committee room 1, in Dundee.
 See here for details.

 - December 14: Scottish International Policing Conference 2016 on ‘Policing and professionalisation: opportunities and challenges’ hosted at the John McIntyre Centre, University of Edinburgh by the Scottish Institute for Policing Research (SIPR) and with support from Scottish Government Justice.
 Register here.

 Listings are provided for information only.
+Please contact organisers directly if you plan to attend events.
 Inclusion does not imply endorsement by the SCCJR.